-Usually, when I return to work in the blistering month of August, I am thinking about the joys of football season, cooler weather, and celebrating the holiday season with my family.
-In January, when all of that is in my rearview mirror, the happy place becomes spring break on a cruise ship and eventually, the extended time off during the blessed summer break.
+Usually, when I return to work in the blistering month of August, I think about the joys of football season, cooler weather, and celebrating the holiday season with my family.
+In January, when all of that is in the past, the happy place becomes spring break on a cruise ship and, eventually, extended time off during the blessed summer break.

-With a vaccine or treatment somewhere off in the future, plans of big holiday gatherings appear to be wishful thinking.
+With the specter of the virus over us, everything we usually look forward to is shrouded in a fog of uncertainty.
+Football is actively planning a return, but I have little confidence the seasons can be played out to their conclusions.
+With a vaccine or treatment somewhere off in the future, plans for big holiday gatherings appear to be wishful thinking.
 Cruise ships are currently in mothballs, and I would not be surprised if cold fronts avoid the Gulf Coast of Texas for the next several months.

-The funny thing is that almost none of the events or seasons we look forward to are anywhere near as grand as we anticipated.
+The funny thing is that almost none of the things we look forward to being near as grand as we anticipated.
 Our happy places turn out to be as realistic as a DollarTree ribeye steak.

 Walt Disney World is a fantastic family destination, but it’s easy to tell the families who just arrived from those that have been in the park for a week.
 Those families that marched through the gates with such joy and anticipation on Day 1 are, a few days later, reduced to reenacting the Bataan Death March.
-Mom and Dad no longer remember why EPCOT is a must-see, but they press on, determined to make it through the World Showcase from Albania to Zambia.
+They no longer remember why EPCOT is a must-see, but they are driven to make it through the World Showcase from Albania to Zambia.

 “Lorie darlin’, life in San Francisco, you see, is still just life.
 If you want any one thing too badly, it’s likely to turn out to be a disappointment.
 The only healthy way to live life is to learn to like all the little everyday things, like a sip of good whiskey in the evening, a soft bed, a glass of buttermilk, or a feisty gentleman like myself.”

-Maybe we all have a little bit of Clark Griswold in us and set standards that no family activity can achieve.
-If that’s true, then we have all the more reason to learn to like the everyday little things.
+Maybe we all have a little bit of Clark Griswold in us and set standards that no family activity can live up to.
+If that’s true, then we have even more reason to learn to like the everyday little things.